Trade Forex Trading

 Calculation:

-Because when a forex trader has got a higher leverage means that they have more margin requirement percentage above what is required(A.K.A.
-More "Free Margin") their open trade positions are less likely to get liquidated.
-This is reason why traders will select option 100:1 for their forex account but according to their risk management rules, they won't trade above 5:1 leverage ratio.
+Because when a trader has a higher leverage means that they have more margin requirement percent above what's required(A.K.A.
+More "Free Margin") their open forex trade transactions are less likely to get closed.
+This is reason why traders will select option 100:1 for their forex trading account but according to their risk management rules, they will not trade above 5:1.

-These Margin Levels are Shown in the MetaTrader 4 Screen Shot Below as an Example:
+These Margin Levels are Shown on the MT4 Software Screen Shot Below as an Example:

-MT4 Software Margin and Free Margin - Leverage and Margin for Standard Account Explained
+MetaTrader 4 Platform Margin and Free Margin - Forex Leverage and Margin for Standard Account Explained